Ivanka Trump’s Shoe Line Will Be Dropped By DSW, ‘Racked’ Reports

-American footwear retailer DSW has ended its partnership with Ivanka Trump’s shoe line according to a DSW employee who sits on the company’s vendor relations and inventory control team.
-Racked reports that a May 31 email from this employee to a California shopper states that, “The last order placed for this brand was early 2017 and there are no future orders placed, so yes, no longer carrying the line.”
+American footwear retailer DSW has ended its partnership with Ivanka Trump’s shoe line, according to a DSW employee who sits on the company’s vendor relations and inventory control team.
+Racked reports that a May 31 email from this employee to a California shopper states that they are done with the Trump brand.

+“The last order placed for this brand was early 2017 and there are no future orders placed, so yes, no longer carrying the line.”

 The Ivanka Trump brand denies the severed relationship.
-In January 2017, DSW carried 67 styles of Ivanka Trump shoes.
+In January, 2017, DSW carried 67 styles of Ivanka Trump shoes.
 Today they are down to two styles, both of which are being sold at a discount.

-Ivanka Trump the person has tried to distance herself from the brand that bears her name.
-She removed herself from her role at the company in January 2017 but continues to benefits from its profits.
+Ivanka Trump has tried to distance herself from the brand that bears her name.
+She removed herself from her role at the company in January, 2017, but continues to benefits from its profits.

 The Ivanka Trump brand has experienced its share of controversy and drama, some related to the politics of Ivanka’s father, President Donald Trump.
-Back in 2016, the label along with Marc Fisher, its licensee, were sued by Aquazarra who charged that the design of Ivanka’s Hettie sandal was identical to its own Wild Thing sandal.
+Back in 2016, the label, along with Marc Fisher, its licensee, were sued by Aquazarra who charged that the design of Ivanka’s Hettie sandal was identical to its own Wild Thing sandal.
 The suit was settled privately.
 The brand also found itself in the spotlight last summer when it was revealed that an investigation of a Chinese factory that makes shoes for the Ivanka Trump brand had uncovered “low pay, excessive overtime, and possible misuse of student labor.”

-The undercover activists from China Labor Watch were detained but were eventually freed after brand president Abigail Klem announced that the brand’s relationship with Marc Fisher had been terminated.
+The undercover activists from China Labor Watch were detained, but were eventually freed after brand president Abigail Klem announced that the brand’s relationship with Marc Fisher had been terminated.

 The list of stores carrying the Ivanka Trump brand continues to get smaller https://t.co/BzxRhJhH7C